ckeditor/ckeditor4-docs/docs/guide/dev/features/autocomplete/README.md

 config.throttle = 200;
 ```

-Throttling implementation is based on [`CKEDITOR.tools.throttle`](https://docs.ckeditor.com/ckeditor4/docs/#!/api/CKEDITOR_plugins_autocomplete.configDefition) feature.
+Throttling implementation is based on {@linkapi CKEDITOR.tools.throttle throttle} feature.
 If you need more information how it works, refer to our docs.

 ## Final step